Skip to main content

 03

-Browse gyms and discover climbs set at your local wall.
+Browse gyms and discover climbs at your local wall.
 Filter by grade, style, and rating.
-On iOS, the CoreML model can auto-detect hold colors directly from the wall.
+CoreML auto-detects hold colors on iOS.

 Sendit profile screen